C H R O N I C L E — UX/UI Designer

 From research through testing, every decision in Chronicle was shaped by user feedback and the goal of making media logging simpler while adding value through reflection and organization.

-I learned how critical it is to validate assumptions early.
+It’s critical it is to validate assumptions early.
 Features I initially thought would be central, like ratings, proved to be secondary, while reflections emerged as the true differentiator.
 Testing at different fidelity levels also proved valuable, as users offered unique insights when evaluating rough sketches compared to polished prototypes.

-Looking back, I would have expanded the participant pool to include more diverse media consumers, such as those who primarily track books or games, to better understand how Chronicle scales across formats.
+I would have expanded the participant pool to include more diverse media consumers, such as those who primarily track books or games, to better understand how Chronicle scales across formats.
 With more time, I would also prototype and test community features more deeply, including commenting, reactions, and group collections, as well as build out data visualization for “Year in Review” insights since participants showed strong interest in seeing patterns over time.

-I am most proud of how well the final design reflects the voices of the users I interviewed.
+I’m most proud of how well the final design reflects the voices of the users I interviewed.
 Chronicle not only looks good but it directly addresses the frustrations people shared.
 Building something intentional, personal, and genuinely useful is what excites me most as a designer.

 This project demonstrates my ability to take a concept from start to finish: research, synthesis, branding, design, prototyping, and testing.
 It shows I can create polished deliverables while grounding every decision in user input and highlights my ability to balance detail-oriented design with big-picture storytelling.